 When we looked into the cheapest and most expensive bike frame materials, it was clear that titanium is the most expensive.
 Not only does titanium cost the most for the raw materials, but the bikes made from titanium cost more to manufacture at the factory.
-Carbon fiber (while having a high cost of raw materials), tends to cost less than equivalent titanium bike frames.
+Carbon fibre (while having a high cost of raw materials), tends to cost less than equivalent titanium bike frames.

 How much does the average bikepacker spend on their bikepacking bike?

-We surveyed a large bikepacking community to find out how much they spend on their bikepakcing bikes.
+We surveyed a large bikepacking community to find out how much they spend on their bikepacking bikes.
 It’s important to note that these bikepackers are all part of a bikepacking community and as such are likely to spend more on a bikepacking bike than the average person.
 You do not need to spend as much as this for a great bikepacking trip, and these results are only here to give you an idea of averages.

 What are the most popular types of material used for bikepacking frames?